Causes of Allergy

 An allergy occurs when a person’s immune system reacts to few environmental substances that are also called allergens and they are found in dust mites, pets, pollen, molds, insects, foods and some medicines.

 The Area of the body Affected form Allergies the nose, eyes, throat, lungs, stomach and bowel, skin.

 In other words, Allergy is the hyper-exaggerated immune response of the human body to a particular environmental substance.

 - Avoid the allergen contact.

 - Vacuum at least twice a week to remove allergens from furniture, rugs, and blankets.
 Use HEPA filter if possible.

 - If you have dust allergies, use the dust-proof mattress cover and pillow covers, and close windows and doors during peak allergy season.
-A quick rinse in the shower before sleeping, especially after being outdoors whole day, will help in keeping pollen out of bed.
+A quick rinse in the shower before sleeping, especially after being outdoors the whole day, will help in keeping pollen out of bed.

-- A quick rinse in the shower before sleeping, especially after being outdoors whole day, will help in keeping pollen out of bed.
+- A quick rinse in the shower before sleeping, especially after being outdoors the whole day, will help in keeping pollen out of bed.

 - Avoid pets inside the home, close contact with pets and also, wear a mask to cover nose &mouth whenever you go to a dusty environment.

 - They can be helpful in treating your symptoms in the early stages.